marick/nh/prototypes/p003_test_first/JARGON.md

 Such a cluster stores a bit of mutable state, and that state might be used in the computation following a pulse.
 For example, a cluster might remember the results of its last calculation and only send a *pulse* downstream if the value changes.

-Circular clusters "weaken" over time and eventually become inactive.
-(The Elixir process exits.)
-However, incoming pulses can strengthen a cluster, so some could have indefinite lifespans.
+As clusters throb, they count down to to their death, when they exit.
+(Perhaps later to be reborn.)
+However, incoming pulses can increase a cluster's strength or *lifespan*, so some might never end up exiting.

 #### Downstream